-As of December 31, 2018, there were no outstanding commitments to purchase foreign government debt instruments.
-During 2018, there were purchases and maturities of foreign government debt instruments of \$842 million and \$1,734 million, respectively, of which \$8 million and \$17 million, respectively, were allocated to the Bank.
-There were immaterial sales of foreign government debt instruments in 2018.
+As of December 31, 2019, there were no outstanding commitments to purchase foreign government debt instruments.
+During 2019, there were purchases, sales, and maturities of foreign government debt instruments of \$1 million, \$4 million, and \$937 million, respectively, of which immaterial amounts of purchases and sales and \$9 million of maturities were allocated to the Bank.